 - The Highway Analysis System (HAS) Operated by the Transportation Information Group within the Department of Transportation and Public Facilities (DOT&PF).
-This system contains crash, roadway and traffic information; - The Alaska License Vehicle Information Network (ALVIN) Operated by the Division of Motor Vehicles (DMV) of the Department of Administration (DOA).
+This system contains crash, roadway and traffic information and will be updated through 2014 with 2012 crash data.
+Starting in 2015, HAS will be maintained as a legacy system, and will be replaced by; - The Spatially Integrated Roadway Information System (SIRIS) Operated by the Transportation Information Group within the Department of Transportation and Public Facilities (DOT&PF).
+SIRIS is a suite of three components: 1) the Roadway Data System (RDS); 2) the Crash Related Systems, which includes the Crash Entry and Edit Tool and the Crash Reporting and Analysis System for Highways; and 3) Traffic Monitoring Related Systems, which includes the Alaska Traffic Server (TS) and the Weigh-in-Motion (WIM) Program. - The Alaska License Vehicle Information Network (ALVIN) Operated by the Division of Motor Vehicles (DMV) of the Department of Administration (DOA).
 This system contains vehicle and driver information; - CourtView Operated by the Office of the Administrative Director of the Alaska Court System (ACS).
 This system contains citation and adjudication information for both criminal and minor offenses; and - The Alaska Trauma Registry Operated by the Division of Public Health (DPH) of the Department of Health and Social Services (DHSS).
 This system contains serious injury information, including circumstances, treatments, and outcomes.